tannerdsilva/SwiftSlash/README.md

 //pass the command structure to a new ProcessInterface. in this example, stdout will be parsed into lines with the lf byte, and stderr will be unparsed (raw data will be passed into the stream) let zfsProcessInterface = ProcessInterface(command:zfsDatasetsCommand, stdoutParseMode:.lf, stderrParseMode:.immediate)

-//launch the process (if any data needs to be passed into stdin upon launch, it can be passed into the launch() function) let outputStreams = try await zfsProcessInterface.launch()
+//launch the process. if any data needs to be passed into stdin upon launch, it can be passed into the launch() function let outputStreams = try await zfsProcessInterface.launch()

 //handle lines of stdout as they come in